kennyparsons/resume-cv/README.md

 ## personal brand
 I specialize in solving problems through creative technology development.

-Professional Summary
+## Professional Summary
 Project Management professional with a background in information technology, business and systems analysis, installation, and configuration.
 Detail-oriented Operations Analyst experienced in data reporting.
 Passionate about business optimization and workflow improvements.
 Ready to take on new professional challenges with a growth-oriented company.

-Work Experience
+## Work Experience
-	Senior Project Manager  SpectrumVoIP
-2017	- Present  Plano, TX
+### Senior Project Manager • SpectrumVoIP • 2017 - 2018 • Plano, TX
 • Responsible for conducting meetings with clients to determine project intent, requirements, and scope; translating technical specifications into detailed product requirements for the customers and stakeholders; and determining the project schedule, which includes the sequence of all installation and technical activities.
 •	Created innovative and intuitive company software such as a data workflow and management tool, which increased efficiency and information accuracy.
 This tool is currently in use by nearly half of the department and has drastically improved individual effectiveness.
 •	Implemented new workflows that consolidated, standardized, and improved the company processes and information, most of which were adopted by the COO in a collaborative effort and were issued in the SOP.
 •	Supported cross-functional teams to achieve successful on-boarding, installation, and implementation of new customer telecom equipment.